MEN'S BODYBUILDING CLASS RULES / CRITERIA

 Therefore, 80kg is their maximum competition weight.

-The Britain Finals and Universe competitions will have 2 height classes:
+The Britain Finals and Universe competitions could have 2 height classes depending on numbers entering this category:

 Up to and including 172cm and Over 172cm (Introduce January 2020)